jasonsbeer/Amiga-2000-EATX/userguide.md

 ## Coprocessor and Video Slot Plug In Cards
 The Amiga 2000 used a proprietary bracket for the coprocessor and video slot cards.
 These brackets are not compatable with standard card slot brackets.
 It is recommended you obtain or create a bracket adapter to accomodate the difference.
 I have supplied STL files so that you can print an adapter or replacement brackets for specific plug in cards.
 You can find the STL files [here](/STL/).
 Note that Zorro II plug in card brackets are standard brackets and do not require modification.

 The board surface to surface clearance between the coprocessor and video slot is approximately 21mm.
+These two slots were not together in the original Amiga 2000.
+Because of this, there may be physical incompatabilities between certain cards.

 <b>Special note on the A26x0 coprocessor cards:</b> These cards have a RAM expansion connector on the non-component side of the card.
 In the event you have this card, especially with a RAM expansion unit, it may interfere with the placement of a card in the video slot.